Cost of Living

 Future & Value of Pension

 One should look ahead and determine the value of a pension in Canada and compare it against a country such as South Africa.
-This question concerns the future.
 Individuals should consider predictions regarding the economic future of a country to determine the likelihood and potential of pension payouts or retirement planning.
-Unfortunately the scope of this discussion goes beyond this newsletter.

-Cost of Food and Household Consumables & Price Comparison
+Cost of Food and Household Consumables, Considering the Price Comparison

 We also made a similar price comparison during November 2004 when the exchange rate was about R5 for C$1.
 By Oct 2015 the value of the Rand dropped to around R10 for C$1, which means the cost of Canadian goods skyrocketed in comparative terms (South African Rands).
 Therefore one can multiply the cost of Canadian goods by a factor of 10 to obtain an approximate price in Rands in Oct 2015.
 However, as mentioned earlier this is not good logic as salaries in Canada are generally higher than in South Africa; you will be earning the more powerful dollar.
 Potential immigrants should also consider the expected further depreciation of the Rand in the near future.

-Here is a price comparison of several products based prices in Oct 2015.
+Here is a comparison of several products based prices in Canada and South Africa.

 Product Canada Price